fbpx

 Friendship and positive social interaction can improve self-esteem, stress management, confidence, and even moments of joy and laughter.

-As a CVS volunteer your presence truly is a present.
+As a ACVVS volunteer your presence truly is a present.

 Whether you’re there to have a cuppa and a chat, play a boardgame, listen to music or go for a short walk, you could be enriching the quality of life for the people you visit.